mth/yeti/doc/reference.rst

 themselves, exactly as it is with the call-by-sharing function application arguments).

 The types of left-side and right-side expressions are unified.

-Assign operator has left a associativity and results in normal ``()`` value, not a mutable box - effectively forbidding the form ``a := b := c``.
+The result of assignment expression is a normal ``()`` value, not a mutable box.

 The evaluation order between left and right side of assignment is unspecified.

 Loop